minetest/minetest/doc/lua_api.md

             axis = string, -- "x", "y" or "z" node_pos = vector, -- if type is "node"
-            object = ObjectRef, -- if type is "object" old_velocity = vector,
+            object = ObjectRef, -- if type is "object" -- The position of the entity when the collision occurred.
+            -- Available since feature "moveresult_new_pos".
+            new_pos = vector,
+            old_velocity = vector,
             new_velocity = vector,
         },